opendatanz/nzgoal-se/pages/policy-principles.md

 ##### 34

 The MIT licence and the GPL both contain broad disclaimers of warranties and exclusions of liability that are widely known and acknowledged and ought to protect releasing agencies from liability in connection with the software they have released.
-In essence, people use open source software at their own risk.
+In essence, people use free and open source software at their own risk.
 Agencies should ensure that all disclaimers and exclusions contained in the MIT licence or the GPL (as applicable) are replicated when they release software under these licences.

 ### Review and Release Process

 ##### 35

-Government agencies should follow the NZGOAL-SE Review and Release Process before publicly releasing and licensing their software for re-use under an open source software licence.
+Government agencies should follow the NZGOAL-SE Review and Release Process before publicly releasing and licensing their software for re-use under a free and open source software licence.
 The Review and Release Process is set out below.